guohaoxiang/ComplexGen/README.md

 The pipeline contains 3 main phases, we will show how to run the code for each phase, and provide the corresponding checkpoint/data.

 ## Data downloading
-We provide the pre-processed ABC dataset here (to do).
+We provide the pre-processed ABC dataset used for training and evaluating ComplexNet here (to do).
 You can find the details of pre-processing pipelines in the [supplemental material](https://haopan.github.io/data/ComplexGen_supplemental.zip) of our paper.

 The data contains surface points along with normals, and its ground truth B-Rep labels.
 After extracting the zip file under root directory, the data should be organized as the following structure:
 ```